Vessel Weld Radiographic Inspection Procedures

 4. Can RT be used on all vessel materials?

-RT works best on carbon and low alloy steels.
-Extremely dense materials may require alternative NDT methods or higher-energy sources.
+It works best on carbon and low-alloy steels.
+Very dense materials may require UT.

-5. What certifications are required for RT personnel?
+5. What certifications are needed for RT personnel?

-6. How long does Vessel Weld Radiographic Inspection take?
+6. How long does a Vessel Weld Radiographic Inspection take?

-It must be repaired following a written procedure and re-inspected until it passes code criteria.
+It must be repaired and re-inspected until it meets the standard.

 Key Takeaways

-• Vessel Weld Radiographic Inspection is a critical NDT method to verify weld integrity in pressure vessels.
+• Vessel Weld Radiographic Inspection is essential for detecting internal weld flaws in pressure vessels.

 Solutions